 |Training||This table isn’t ranked for the league, but you still gain experience points at these tables.|

 Canasta Online – What’s the Difference?

 Playing cards online is different from a game of cards at a real table in some irreplaceable aspects.
 But playing Canasta online also frees you of a couple of inconvenient tasks.
 A substantial improvement is avoiding human error: Players can’t deal too few or too many cards.
 Melds can only be played if they conform to the rules.
 All of this is taken care of by programming.
-Handling and managing the cards in your hand and the playing field are also taken on by the computer.
+The computer also assists you with handling and managing the cards in your hand and the playing field.

 Canasta’s Complex Set of Rules